Bill-Gray/PDCursesMod/x11new/README.md

    `-lX11 -lpthread`

+Hitting Ctrl-Plus or Ctrl-Minus will increase or decrease the font size, respectively.

 To do
 -----

 - Combining and fullwidth characters
 - How to do SMB (Unicode > 0xffff)?
 - Bold & italic text
-- Respond to Ctrl-plus and Ctrl-minus with font size changes?

-The last two should be relatively straightforward.
+The last should be relatively straightforward.
 The first two appear to be more challenging than I'd have expected.

 Interaction with stdio